kubernetes/community/contributors/design-proposals/storage/local-storage-overview.md

 ### Why is the kubelet managing logs?

 Kubelet is managing access to shared storage on the node.
 Container logs outputted via it's stdout and stderr ends up on the shared storage that kubelet is managing.
-So, kubelet needs direct control over the log data to keep the containers running (by rotating logs), store them long enough for break glass situations and apply different storage policies in a multi-tenent cluster.
+So, kubelet needs direct control over the log data to keep the containers running (by rotating logs), store them long enough for break glass situations and apply different storage policies in a multi-tenant cluster.
 All of these features are not easily expressible through external logging agents like journald for example.

 ### Master are upgraded prior to nodes.
 How should storage as a new compute resource be rolled out on to existing clusters?